Innovative Team Building Ideas and Events for Employee Engagement and Productivity - CiteHR

 Reach for the Sky

-This is a fun project involving lots of thought, planning and design.
-Team members must use equipment that is provided and assemble and launch a rocket that will fly on a horizontal plain.
+This is a fun project involving lots of thought, planning, and design.
+Team members must use equipment that is provided and assemble and launch a rocket that will fly on a horizontal plane.
 The purpose is to fly further than the other teams.
-The emphasis is on teamwork, collaboration, leadership and goal orientation.
+The emphasis is on teamwork, collaboration, leadership, and goal orientation.

 Toxic Waste

-This is a small group activity whereby a group is given a bungee cord and a rope and have to figure out how to transport a bucket of “toxic waste” in order to tip it into a neutralisation bucket.
+This is a small group activity whereby a group is given a bungee cord and a rope and have to figure out how to transport a bucket of "toxic waste" to tip it into a neutralization bucket.
 This exercise can be used to address just about any aspect of teamwork.

 Regards,